EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Discussion

 We found large conditional variability in RCM fields given GCM inputs, arising from internal variability within RCMs.
 This highlights the value of stochastic emulators: by generating an ensemble of many RCM trajectories for one given driving GCM run, they can capture this internal variability and characterize its spread.
 This can enable better uncertainty quantification in high-resolution predictions, analogous to the benefits of large ensembles from global climate models \cite{Deser2020InsightsProspects, Rampal2025DownscalingExtremes}.

-\ourmethod can readily be applied to data from the three GCMs that were used during training.
-It can also help to fill the GCM-RCM data matrix, provided that individual GCMs and RCMs were present in the training data.
-For example, it is possible to sample data from MIROC5-ALADIN63, even though this pair was not present in the training data.
-We also plan to provide downscaled CMIP6 data after re-training \ourmethod on more GCMs in CMIP5.

-Our downscaling via coarse correction is similar to some existing works: \cite{PriceStephanRasp2022IncreasingModels} also split downscaling of precipitation with a GAN into two steps: a coarse correction step and a pure super-resolution step.
+Our downscaling via coarse correction is similar to some existing works: \citeA{Price2022IncreasingModels} also split downscaling of precipitation with a GAN into two steps: a coarse correction step and a pure super-resolution step.
 The target is radar measurements.
-Their setup is simpler than ours because they only use data from one numerical model, but still they find that isolating the correction step in a low-dimensional task improves the results. \cite{Wan2024StatisticalModels} downscale data from a single GCM stochastically, considering historical GCM data and using ERA5 reanalysis as a target.
+Their setup is simpler than ours because they only use data from one numerical model, but still they find that isolating the correction step in a low-dimensional task improves the results. \citeA{Wan2024StatisticalModels} downscale data from a single GCM stochastically, considering historical GCM data and using ERA5 reanalysis as a target.
 Hence, their first step corrects large-scale mismatches between GCMs and ERA5.
 In a similar fashion, CorrDiff's mean-residual split (Sec.~\ref{sec:methods:corrdiff}) corrects some mismatches between input and target data in a simpler task (the mean prediction, first step), before learning the correct variability (residual prediction, second step).

+We trained our method on a combined dataset, comprising multiple GCMs and RCMs, while conditioning on the RCM in question.
+This allows the model to benefit from a large dataset and learn shared properties.
+However, a potential limitation is that the model might regress toward the multi-model mean, underestimating differences among RCMs and failing to capture all model-specific details.

-We choose to learn the full path from GCM to RCM, which differs from RCM-emulation in \cite{Doury2024OnPrecipitation, Doury2022}.
-Previous work argues that emulators which learn a map from GCM to RCM data might pick up patterns specific to each GCM-RCM pair, and are thus less transferable to other GCMs \cite{Hernanz2023OnIssues, Rampal2024EnhancingLearning}.
-However, our setup is different because we train with multiple GCM-RCM pairs, possibly enabling the model to learn shared properties across different climate models.
-Future work could also include extrapolation to unseen GCMs.
+We choose to learn the full path from GCM to RCM, which differs from RCM-emulation in \citeA{Doury2024OnPrecipitation, Doury2022}.
+Previous work argues that emulators which learn a map from GCM to RCM data might pick up patterns specific to each GCM-RCM pair, and are thus less transferable to other GCMs \cite{Hernanz2023OnIssues, Rampal2024EnhancingLearning, Bano-Medina2023TransferabilityApplications}.
+However, our setup is different because we (i) train with multiple GCM-RCM pairs, possibly enabling the model to learn shared properties across different climate models, and (ii) train a generative model rather than a deterministic one.